 A Planned Massacre?
 The evidence is pretty darn convincing.

 In 1925 … Dr. Ossian Sweet bought a home in an established American community – knowingly violating the color line – in a deliberate attempt to provoke the local American population to remove him.
 In three previous attempts over the prior few months in Detroit suburbs, Negroes had attempted to move into all-American neighborhoods , only to be met with protests and physical expulsion.
 To the Americans this was NOT about racial superiority.
 It was about protecting their property values; and also protecting their families.
 It was no myth that Negroes moving into American-built residential communities would create a decline in neighborhood property values.
 It was also no myth that Negro males had a known crime problem.
-What the Americans insisted upon at that time was that the Negroes build their own community(ies) … separate from the Americans.
-However, Negroes in Detroit, like everywhere else in American urban centers, as white people were now discovering by 1925, would NOT build their own homes.
+What the Americans insisted upon at that time was that the Negro build his own community(ies) … separate from the Americans.
+However, Negroes in Detroit, like everywhere else in American urban centers, as white people were now discovering by 1925, would NOT build their own home.
 This was the case with Ossian Sweet.
 He paid more than 25% above the property value for his home (where in the heck did he get the money from?
 Likely, the NAACP).

 The best laid schemes of mice and men…